chien1219/Game-System/README.md

-# Game-System
-Source code with several system on OGRE 3D
+#Source code with several system on OGRE 3D

 ## Game Structure